Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

-The ground-truth partitions generated by the SBM are compared to those obtained from three methods: Fr\'{e}chet-$k$ means, srGW with equidistant nodes as the target graph, and srFGW, also using equidistant nodes as the target.
 Evaluation is performed using ARI.
 The simulation framework follows the same setup as previously described: each node is assigned to the class receiving the highest mass in the transport plan (breaking ties arbitrarily), and the methods are tested on graphs with 200 nodes distributed across 5 communities of similar size.
 Monte Carlo simulations with 100 repetitions per setting are conducted, for $\alpha = \frac{1}{2}$, meaning that structure and attributes are equally weighted.
-Five levels of attribute perturbation (as previously defined) and ten levels of structural strength $t$ are explored to assess how the methods perform under varying intra- and inter-community connection ratios.
+Five levels of attribute perturbation (as previously defined) and ten levels of structural strength $\rho$ are explored to assess how the methods perform under varying intra- and inter-community connection ratios.

-Figure~\ref{ARI_attributes} shows that GW-based methods surpass Fr\'{e}chet $k$-means in terms of accuracy and exhibit lower sensitivity to attribute perturbation and structural strength.
-GW approaches maintain high performance in most scenarios, with the only significant drop (ARI below 0.8) occurring in the most challenging setting, where both graph structure is weak and attribute noise is high.
-The \textit{a priori} (srGW) and simultaneous (srFGW) strategies achieve comparable results in these settings, although srFGW appears to be less sensitive to the choice of distance value between the equidistant nodes of the target graph.